-This feature is used to prevent buffer underrun issues.
-Caching small files that take time to access & burn allows for a faster transfer rate thus less of a chance for the writer's buffer to empty prematurely.
+This feature is used to prevent buffer under run issues.
+Caching small files that take time to access & burn allows for a faster transfer rate thus less of a chance for the cache buffer to empty prematurely.
+The user can select the threshold of the small file size to cache, by default it is set to 128bytes.